+If it's too good to be true, then it probably is.
 The consensus of many people with disabilities, the web design and development community, and legal voices in this space, are that accessibility overlays are not useful on a website for the following reasons:

-- Many disabled individuals already have the third-party software they require to navigate the web or can more easily leverage features already built into their browsers and operating systems, so there is really no value-add here.
-In short, your website is not the first one a disabled user has ever visited.
+- Many disabled individuals already have the software that they require to navigate the web and can easily leverage features already built into their browsers and operating systems, so where is the value?
+Do you really think that your website is the first one that someone with a disability has ever visited?

 The answer is simple: People who are disabled want to be treated equally, so they expect you to design and build your website with inclusion and accessibility in mind and not to throw a band-aid on it.
 The only way to do that is to commit, provision for, and make accessibility a part of your process throughout the lifetime of your website.

 So is design, development, testing, security, and proper management and maintenance of your website, but we have come to accept that those things are important and worth our time and money.
 Why should accessibility be treated any differently than anything else we do for our digital experiences?
 To think otherwise promotes abelisim.
 Not only is making your website inherently accessible the right thing to do, but there is a strong business case for it, too.